Rockwell Automation (ROK) Q3 2017 Results - Earnings Call Transcript

 From a regional perspective, the U.S., our largest market grew 8%.
 We saw growth in most verticals led by strong performance in transportation.
 EMEA was flat year-over-year, as expected.
 The timing of projects is driving some quarter-to-quarter variability in our growth rates.

 Asia grew over 20%.
 We saw growth in most verticals led by semiconductor.
-Most countries in the region were up including China which grew about 20%.
+Most countries in the region were up including China, which grew about 20%.
 Latin America grew 12% with strong growth in Mexico.

 I'll make a few additional comments about the quarter.
 Acquisitions add 1.2 points of sales growth.
 ACP and MAVERICK are contributing technology innovation and domain expertise, and are accretive to earnings.
 Our process business improved and was up 8% year-over-year organically.
 Including MAVERICK, process was up double-digits.